AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ## What is AdGuard VPN for iOS?

 A VPN allows you to create a secure connection to another network on the Internet.
-It connects a user's computer or mobile device to a server and allows one to browse the net using a "cover" IP address.
-If the VPN server is located in another country, it will appear as if the Internet connection was established from this country.
-[Learn more](/general/how-vpn-works) about how a VPN works in detail.
+It connects a user's computer or mobile device to a server and allows one to browse the internet using a "cover" IP address.
+If the VPN server is located in another country, it will appear as if your internet connection was established from this country.
+For more details, you can [check this article](/general/how-vpn-works) on how a VPN works.

 AdGuard VPN has several functions: